AndyFul/Hard_Configurator/README.md

 Support for Windows 11 up to ver.
 21H1 added from version 6.0.0.0.

 ## Windows 11 ver.
 22H2 (fresh installation) turns off by default Software Restriction Policies.
-So, Hard_Configurator ver 6.0.1.1 cannot use SRP (restrictions from the left panel in H_C ).
+So, Hard_Configurator ver.
+6.0.1.1 cannot use SRP (restrictions from the left panel in H_C ).
 This issue is corrected in the new beta version (Hard_Configurator_Beta_6.1.1.1.exe).
 The new beta version can also work with enabled Smart App Control.

 Please note: From the ver.
 5.1.1.1, the Recommended Settings on Windows 8+ works differently as compared to ver.
 5.0.0.0 (and prior).
 From the ver.
 5.1.1.1, the Recommended Settings and some other predefined setting profiles use "More SRP... " - "Update Mode" = ON, which